-Diagnosing Skin Conditions in Williamsport, PA
+Diagnosing Skin Conditions

 - Acne: A disorder of the hair follicles and sebaceous glands.
 The glands become clogged, leading to pimples and cysts.